platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 ## Setting up Xdebug

-Xdebug is not enabled the same way as other extensions, as it should not be active on most requests.
+Xdebug isn't enabled the same way as other extensions, as it should not be active on most requests.
 Xdebug has a substantial impact on performance and should not be run in a production process.
 Instead, Platform.sh runs a second PHP-FPM process with Xdebug that is used only for debug requests, leaving the normal process unaffected.